bitrise-io/devcenter/_articles/en/reviews/creating-add-ons.md

 The testing kit is a CLI tool.
 You can test all the expected functions of the add-on with a single command - or you can test each of them separately.

+### Installing the testing kit

+Install the testing kit by downloading the binary and then make it executable.

+1. Download the latest version of the binary.

+       curl -fL https://github.com/bitrise-io/bitrise-addon-test/releases/download/1.0.1/bitrise-addon-test-$(uname -s)-$(uname -m) > /usr/local/bin/bitrise-addon-test

+   This example command downloads version 1.0.1.
+Make sure to check the latest version on the [release page](https://github.com/bitrise-io/bitrise-addon-test/releases) of the add-on test kit.
+2. Make the binary executable.

+       chmod +x /usr/local/bin/bitrise-addon-test

+### Using the testing kit

 To run a comprehensive test, run the following root command in a CLI:

     bitrise-addon-test